konstin/poc-monotrail/Readme.md

 b) venv-less python packages: every dependency is installed only once globally and hooked to your project from your lockfile.
 No more venv directory.

 While a) is a nice gimmick (and could be integrated into pip/poetry), b) is where the real magic happens, so the reminder of the readme is going to focus on this.
-This is a proof of concept, so only **many features are missing** and will crash or produce nonsense.
+This is a proof of concept, so only **most features are missing** and will crash or produce nonsense.
 E.g. only linux and macos are supported, you need a lockfile created by another tool, installation is awkward, error messages are suboptimal, non-pypi version tracking is broken, etc.

 virtual sprawl means to show you can effectively just clone a repo with a lockfile and run a single command that install all required packages, makes them available to `import` and then runs your script, skipping explicit package management, `.venv` directories and installing the same dependency for each project again.